Pink lake: Characteristics

 Pink lakes such as Lake Hillier can be up to ten times saltier than seawater (the Dead Sea in Israel is around nine times so).
-It is safe to swim in pink lakes, but it is not advisable to drink it owing to the effect of its hypersalinity on the human body, and the possibility of micro-organisms which may be harmful to human health.
+It is safe to swim in Lake Hillier, but it is not advisable to drink it owing to the effect of its hypersalinity on the human body, and the possibility of micro-organisms which may be harmful to human health.